umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Power-Tools/File-structure-on-Cloud/index.md

 I've highlighted the three folders you are going to use the most when visiting Kudu:

-* **deployments**: This folder contains log files for the deployments and extractions that has been run on the environment
+* The **deployments** folder: This folder contains log files for the deployments and extractions that has been run on the environment
-* **repository**: This is your Git repository - you'll find a clone of your site's structure files (`/wwwroot`) - this is the folder changes are pushed to and pulled from when working locally
+* The **repository** folder: This is your Git repository - you'll find a clone of your site's structure files (`/wwwroot`) - this is the folder changes are pushed to and pulled from when working locally
-* **wwwroot**: This folder contains your site's structure files - these are the files used to run the site on the environment
+* The **wwwroot** folder: This folder contains your site's structure files - these are the files used to run the site on the environment

 :::note
 `/wwwroot/` contains the files used to show your website to the world.
 When you push changes from your local machine, they are pushed to the Git repository (`/repository/`), and when this finishes successfully the changes are copied into the live site.